 - Vessels registered in other states that will use the waters of the state for 90 consecutive days or less.

-Your safety while on the lake is the utmost importance to the Brazos River Authority.
-For this reason the BRA has implemented several safety rules that exceed those set by the state.
-For a listing of the differences in BRA regulations vs. state regulations, click here.
+Your safety while on a reservoir is of the utmost importance to the Brazos River Authority.
+For this reason, the BRA has implemented several rules that exceed those set by the state.
+To view BRA regulations, click here.

 Boater Safety Courses

-The programs, which are mandatory for children under 18 years of age and required for anyone born after September 1, 1993 teach the importance of boating safety and responsibility.
-Boat insurance companies will often provide discounts after you successfully complete the course.
+The programs, which are mandatory for children under 18 years of age and required for anyone born after Sept.
+1, 1993 teach the importance of boating safety and responsibility.
+Boat insurance companies will often provide discounts after successfully completing the course.

 Buoy markers are on-water traffic signs.
 Being attentive to buoy markers will help keep you and your family safe.
 For a complete listing of the many different types of buoy markers, click here.

 In Texas, personal floatation devices -or life jackets - are required for everyone on a watercraft.
 Lifejackets come in different shapes and sizes.
 To ensure your family’s safety, be familiar with those necessary for your next trip on the water.
 For more information on personal floatation devices, click here.

 State law and BRA regulations require any on-water accident be reported to authorities.
 It is best to make the report immediately following the accident by dialing 911.
 If you do not make your report at that time, contact the lake office.

 To contact the office at Possum Kingdom Lake call 940-779-2321; at Lake Granbury call 817-573-3212; and at Lake Limestone call 903-529-2141.